FAQ

 Yes, applicants can use any prior SACE certificate (or equivalent), or higher education study qualifications to apply for this program.
 Please see Eligibility requirements for further details.

 Depending on previously completed courses, students may be eligible for Recognition of Prior Learning.
-For more information, please refer to the Study Credit section on the UniSA website.
+For more information, please email study@afc.com.au if you have questions about credit for prior studies.

-As a student of the Diploma in Sport Management, you will have access to all student services and facilities available to University of South Australia students.
-More information can be found on the Student Portal and Resources website.
+Yes, and you are encouraged to access student services!
+As a student of the Diploma in Sport Management, you will have access to all student services and facilities available to University students.
+More information can be found on the Student services website.

 The first intake of students into the Diploma in Sport Management will commence their studies as students at the University of South Australia and the Adelaide Crows Institute of Sports Business.
 In January 2026, the University of South Australia will merge with the University of Adelaide to become a new institute called Adelaide University.
 Information about the new Adelaide University is available at adelaideuni.edu.au.